Medicare vs. Medicaid: Key Differences and Eligibility

 Key Takeaways

-If you or a loved one is looking for healthcare, you may be weighing Medicare vs Medicaid.
+As you consider health insurance coverage options, you may be weighing Medicare vs Medicaid.
 If so, you’ll want to know some key facts about the programs.
 What is the difference between Medicare and Medicaid ?
 When do they work together, and how?

-As a starting point, both Medicare and Medicaid are public health insurance programs.
-Medicare is operated and funded by the federal government for people aged 65 and older and those with certain conditions.
-Medicaid is also a federal program, but funding and administration is shared with the individual states.
+Both Medicare and Medicaid are public health insurance programs.
+Medicare is operated and funded by the federal government for people aged 65 and older and those with certain disabilities.
+Medicaid is partially a federal program as well, but funding and administration is shared with the individual states.
 Because of this, Medicaid’s rules and qualifications can vary greatly based on where you live.
 Medicare, however, is standardized across the country.

 Have questions about your Medicare coverage?

-Medicare Advantage plans, Medicare Part D plans and Medicare Supplement Insurance (Medigap) are private health insurance policies offered under Medicare that must meet specific criteria set by the federal government.
+Medicare Advantage plans, Medicare Part D plans and Medicare Supplement Insurance (Medigap) are all private health insurance policies that must meet specific criteria set by the federal government.

 Original Medicare Eligibility